hooperfly/lightbucketcommander/README.md

-      -f FILE, --file FILE  use the specified client configuration file -g, --generate        generate a client configuration stub -c, --curl            dump actions as curl commands -v, --verbose         verbose mode
+      -f FILE, --file FILE  use the specified client configuration file -g, --generate        generate a client configuration stub -c, --curl            dump actions as curl commands -t, --test            test mode; do not send curl commands -v, --verbose         verbose mode

 The default values for `IP`, `PORT`, and `FILE`, if not specified, are `127.0.0.1`, `5000`, and `lbc_conf.xml`, respectively.